 - Heavier particles gradually settle or concentrate unevenly.

-- Early gummies can come out stronger; later gummies can come out weaker.
+- Early gummies come out stronger; later gummies come out weaker.

-Finished product results can be misleading if you assume every out-of-trend number means the ingredient broke down.
-In gummies, assay variability can come from distribution and sampling just as easily as chemistry.
+Finished product results can mislead if you assume every out-of-trend number means the ingredient broke down.
+In gummies, assay variability can come from distribution and sampling just as easily as from chemistry.

 Two practical examples:

-- Agglomeration (“clumping”) can create hot spots.
-A lab sample that catches a few clumps might read high; a sample that misses them might read low.
+- Agglomeration (“clumping”) creates hot spots.
+A lab sample that catches a few clumps might read high; one that misses them might read low.

-- Non-representative sampling can happen if samples aren’t taken and composited in a way that reflects the whole run.
+- Non-representative sampling can happen if samples aren’t taken and composited to reflect the whole run.

 In other words, the extract may still be fine—but the system (or the sampling approach) may not be telling the truth consistently.